NerdLang/nerd/README.md

 # Coding with your smartphone or tablet

-If you want to code with your smartphone or tablet, you can download `Termux`, a console app that let you install `Nodejs` for your device.
-Simply install NectarJS with `npm install -g nectarjs`, and you can start coding with your smartphone.
+If you want to code with your smartphone or tablet, you can download `Termux`, a console app that let you install `nodejs` for your device.
+Simply install NectarJS with `npm install -g nectarjs`, and you can start coding with your smartphone for all other platforms.

 # Available targets